-Eduardo Galeano has died at the age of 74 in his native Uruguay.
+Eduardo Galeano died in 2015 at the age of 74 in his native Uruguay.
 The grandson of a Welsh immigrant, Galeano was the author of many articles and books, the best known in the U.S. being translations of Memoria del fuego (Memories of Fire trilogy) and Las Venas Abiertas de América Latina (The Open Veins of Latin America).

 Memories of Fire won the American Book Award in 1989.
 Galeano won numerous other awards, including the first-ever Lannan Prize for Cultural Freedom in 1999.
 In a bit of political theater, Hugo Chavez gave Barack Obama a gift copy of the stridently anti-U.S. Open Veins in 2009 at the Summit of the Americas.